Spaceless007/SEXP-Parser/README.md

 To start with, research on symbolic expressions explains they were popularized by the programming language Lisp.
 They are represented by binary trees.
 Since they are represented by trees, I thought about implementing a tree for this parser.
 Thing is, the more I thought about it, the more it seemed overkill.
 Trees are usefull when we want to search en element, when we want to reorganise the tree, to remove certain elements, and many other features.
 Since this project doesn't use these features, it is not necessary to implement a tree for the parser.

-## 2. Architecture
+## 2. Architecture and implementation

 Considering the parser was not going to be implemented with binary trees, there wasn't a need to go for an oriented-object source code since the SEXP-Parser only needed three functionnality: read .sexp files, parse the files and print the resulting s-expression.
-With this in mind, *((CHANGER LE THAT IN MIND))* the project is a procedural C++ program with one main file, one other .cpp file (with it's corresponding header file) and one makefile and CMakeList to build the project.
+Hence, the project is a procedural C++ program with one main file, one other .cpp file (with it's corresponding header file) containing the necessary functions and one CMakeList to build the project.

-## 3. Implementation

-## 4. Documentation
+## 3. Documentation

 The documentation for the source files of the project is following the Doxygen standard.
 It takes avantages of the decorators (example : @param) to make it visually pleasing.
 Also, these decorators are supported in the CLion IDE, which can be really usefull when a project starts to get bigger, since it is easier to see the description of the function, the parameters and the return value.

-## 5. Cross-platforming

-# Conclusion and How to improve the parser
+## 4. How to improve the parser

+This project can be improved in many ways:
 - Faire script python pour compilation et cross-compilation de CMake sans IDE.
+- Ajout parse the folder dans example

 [Conclude, talk about the project, what I learned, the difficulties, etc.]

+# What I learned and difficulties encountered